Trump safe after being rushed off rally stage when shots fired; gunman and audience member dead

 CBS Pittsburgh reporter Ricky Sayer reports a medivac helicopter landed at Allegheny Allegheny General Hospital and an individual was quickly brought into the hospital.
 The person's identity and condition are not known.
 A small number of police were seen outside the hospital.
 Another helicopter landed with a transport a short time later.
 This followed a black SUV with police lights pulling up next to the helipad.

-President Biden addressed the nation at about 8:15 pm.
-ET.
-He said he was hoping to speak to Trump soon, and said that "so far, it appears he's doing well."

-Mr. Biden called the violence "sick," and said, "Everybody must condemn it."

-In a statement issued by the White House earlier, Mr. Biden said: "I have been briefed on the shooting at Donald Trump's rally in Pennsylvania.
+President Biden issued a statement saying: "I have been briefed on the shooting at Donald Trump's rally in Pennsylvania.
 I'm grateful to hear that he's safe and doing well.
 I'm praying for him and his family and for all those who were at the rally, as we await further information.
 Jill and I are grateful to the Secret Service for getting him to safety.
 There's no place for this kind of violence in America.
 We must unite as one nation to condemn it."

-A Biden campaign official says the campaign is pausing all outbound communications and working to take down their television ads as quickly as possible.

 Donald Trump Jr. tweeted a photo of his father after the incident and wrote, "He'll never stop fighting to Save America."